Using Eye-One Measurements With MonacoPROFILER

 Overview

-The MeasureTool software (part of ProfileMaker Pro) allows you to measure large profile targets (e.g., 1728-patch or 4096-patch targets) using spectrophotometers such as an Eye-One Pro.
+The MeasureTool software (part of ProfileMaker Pro) and standalone X-Rite ColorPort software allow you to measure large profile targets (e.g., 1728-patch or 4096-patch targets) using spectrophotometers such as an Eye-One Pro, iO, or iSis.
 These measurements can then be used to build printer profiles in ProfileMaker Pro or in Eye-One Match as described in this article.

 Note that you can also measure 1728-patch targets directly with MonacoPROFILER.
-There are two advantages to measuring the data in MeasureTool, however.
-The first benefit is that by measuring the data separately, you have the option of building different profiles (using different profile-making software) from the exact same measurement data.
+There are several advantages to measuring targets in MeasureTool or ColorPort, however.
+First, you have the option of measuring other targets (such as Bill Atkinson's very nice 1728-patch and 4096-patch 16-bit targets, which are organized in a visually coherent and helpful manner), as opposed to MonacoPROFILER's built-in fixed target.
+Next, by measuring the data separately, you have the option of building different profiles (using different profile-making software) from the exact same measurement data.
 Bill Atkinson describes this process in his Profiles FAQ and Targets FAQ.
-The second benefit is that the spectral data saved by MeasureTool can be used to optimize printer profiles for different viewing conditions (as opposed to the standard D50 lighting assumption); this ability will be explored in a separate, upcoming article.
+And finally, the spectral data saved by MeasureTool can be used to optimize printer profiles for different viewing conditions (as opposed to the standard D50 lighting assumption).

 Bill Atkinson's RGB 1728-patch profile target